-On the price page, you can also select an individual asset (for example, this is the price page for Bitcoin).
+On the trade page, you can also select an individual asset (for example, this is the Bitcoin trade page).
 On this page, you’ll find a price chart as well as the market cap, 24-hour trading volume, circulating supply, and all-time high for that asset.

 For some assets, we also have a short description, news articles, and useful links to other resources such as the asset’s official website or whitepaper.
 Links and news content are prepared by third parties that are not affiliated with Coinbase or any of its affiliates and Coinbase is not responsible for its content.

 If you’re signed in and viewing a tradable asset, you’ll see additional information that’s derived from Coinbase and Coinbase Pro data and is only available on Coinbase.